-Chapter 6.
-Marshalling Java Objects
+Chapter 5.
+Configuring Infinispan to Marshall Java Objects

 Marshalling converts Java objects into binary format so they can be transferred over the wire or stored to disk.
 The reverse process, unmarshalling, transforms data from binary format into Java objects.

 Infinispan performs marshalling and unmarshalling to: